80/052 - HISTORY OF CONTEMPORARY ART AND ARCHITECTURE

 MODULE HISTORY OF ART (30 hours; 3 CFU)

-The module History of Art focuses on the main movements and leading artists from the half nineteenth century to the post-World War II and in particular: The Realist Movement, Impressionism and Vienna Secession and the climate of interaction of painting and sculpture with architecture and applied arts; the groundbreaking importance of the avant-garde movements, with insights on Expressionism, Cubism, Futurism, Abstractism, Neoplasticism, Russian Avant-garde, Dada and Surrealism; "Metafisica" and some aspects of "Le rappel a l'ordre", "Art Informel" and Abstract Expressionism.
-Finally, a specific focus is reserved to Sardinian sculptor Costantino Nivola and his work for the Olivetti showroom in New York, a significant collaboration event around the mid-twentieth century between art, architecture and design.
+The module History of Art focuses on the main events of Italian and international art from the second half of the nineteenth century to the post-World War II, with references to trends and protagonists of contemporary art.
+With regard to the nineteenth century, it moves from the innovations conveyed by Impressionism, considering the precedents of Realism, and Post Impressionism; pays attention to Secession and to the climate of interaction of painting and sculpture with architecture and applied arts.
+As for twentieth century, it focuses on the revolutionary reach of historical avant-gardes, with insights on: Expressionism, Cubism, Futurism, Abstractism, Neoplasticism, Russian Avant-garde, Dada and Surrealism, ; then it faces "Metafisica" and some aspects of "Le rappel a l'ordre", "Art Informel" and Abstract Expressionism.
+Horizons and issues related to current trends open to reflections on the evolution of the statute of the work of art, in its formal implications and meaning, and on the complexity of the contemporary system.
+Finally, a specific focus is dedicated to the Olivetti showroom in New York, a particularly significant collaboration event around the mid-twentieth century between art, architecture and design.

-Lectures with slides, pictures files and other audiovisual devices in order to engage students in the course topics.
+Taught class with the help of slides, pictures files and other audiovisual devices which involve the active involvement of students in the course topics.

 Verification of learning